Likhil/reviews-collection-from-e-commerce/README.md

 This dataset can be used in various ways.
 It is a pool of information for the specific phone.

-flipkart_data(JSON)--contains all the phones which are scraped from flipkart site with name as their key.
+Source1(JSON)--contains all the phones which are scraped from Source1 site with name as their key.

-amazon_data(JSON)--contains all the phones which are scraped from 91 mobiles site with name as their key and amazon reviews in their values.
+Source2(JSON)--contains all the phones which are scraped from Source2 site with name as their key and Source2 reviews in their values.

 flip_amz(JSON)--contains the phones which are in both the datasets, and having both the reviews from flipkart and amazon.